-For general information about how libraries are loaded, see Load required libraries.
+For general information about how libraries are loaded, see Load software into your environment.

 4.2 Sample environment file for GNU 10.2.0 compilers

 Below is a sample environment file from the Harvard Cannon computer cluster.
 This file will load software libraries built with the GNU 10.2.0 compilers.